Stick around through the credits of “The Take.” Yeah, that’s Idris Elba, the film’s star, crooning the title tune — “The Road Less Traveled.”

 Still, there is that bonus, rolling under the closing credits, Elba doing his best Barry White/The Tempations.

 But it’s not the city that’s being run down here, it’s the clock on his window for action stardom.
-He’s not the new Bond, but surely there’s better material out there than this, even with the Paris locations and promising him a singing gig in the credits.
+He’s not the new Bond, but surely there’s better material out there than this, even with the working vacation Paris offers, and the promise that “Hey, you can SING over the closing credits.”

 MPAA Rating:R for violence, language and some nudity